KDE/kde-builder/doc/using-kde-builder/kde-builder-logging.md

 31 July 2024, it would create a directory named `2024-07-31_02`, where the 2024-07-31 is for the date, and the 02 is the run number.

-For your convenience, kde-builder will also create a link to the logs for your latest run, called `latest`.
-So the logs for the most recent kde-builder run should always be under `${log-dir}/latest`.

-Now, each directory for a kde-builder run will itself contain a set of directories, one for every KDE project that kde-builder tries to build.
+Now, each such directory will itself contain a set of directories, one for every KDE project that kde-builder tries to build.
-Also, a file called `build-status` will be contained in the directory, which will allow you to determine which projects built and which failed.
+Also, a file called `status-list.log` will be contained in the directory, which will allow you to determine which projects built and which failed.

 ```{note}